chrismedrela/docs-guide/docs/unclassified.md

 ------------

 - lack of documentation is social problem, not technical
-- wrong doc is better than no doc because others will quickly correct it
 - introducing code base to a new employee takes time and costs
-- others people are confused too, don't be ashame of that
 - [dist] code says what and how, docs tells why
 - information is no longer a value; filtering information and giving us the right information and teaching us is now a value